62 Years Ago: Elvis Presley Bombs on the Grand Ole Opry

 Elvis Presley wasn’t swayed by discouragement, and it’s a good thing.
 The singer made his first — and last — Grand Ole Opry appearance on this day (Oct.
 2) in 1954 … and it didn’t go as well as he had hoped.

-The music icon performed on the famous stage in the very early part of his career, debuting his high-energy brand of rockabilly with “Blue Moon of Kentucky.”
+Presley performed on the Opry’s famous stage in the very early part of his career, debuting his high-energy brand of rockabilly with “Blue Moon of Kentucky.”
 But his innovative music and gyration-filled performance were not received well at the conservative establishment; one of the officials there reportedly suggested that Presley not quit his day job driving trucks.
 The future legend swore never to return.